-Working abroad has become a choice for individuals who are not given the same work opportunities in their home countries.
-Such choice comes with big sacrifice and an even bigger risk.
+Working abroad has become an option for individuals who, either by choice or because they are not given the same work opportunities in their home countries.
+Such choice can come with a big sacrifice and an even bigger risk.
 The risk can range from sickness to accidents causing disability and even death.
 Other minor risks include flight cancellation, trip interruption, theft or loss of travel documents, and delayed baggage, among others.
-These scenarios may or may not happen but in the event that they occur, those who have no contingency plans would end up with huge losses.
+These scenarios rarely happen, but if they do those who have no insurance cover will end up with huge losses.
 That is why the importance of travel insurance cannot be overemphasized.

-Travel insurance aims to cover the expenses or losses incurred while travelling.
-It can be travelling within the country of residence or internationally.
+Travel insurance aims to cover the expenses or losses incurred while travelling internationally.
 People working abroad are particularly vulnerable because under normal circumstances, they do not have easy access to funding when in a foreign country; and worse, they do not have the support system that a family or friend can provide in their own countries.
 With more job opportunities being offered to blue collar workers in all parts of the world, it is not unthinkable that the frequency of accidents and sickness would increase in proportion to the number of workers.
 What's even more alarming is that the jobs available abroad are those that are considered medium to high risk.
-This can only mean that workers, in the course of their daily routine, are exposed to various risks that endanger their lives.
-Their white collar counterparts may not be exposed to the same level of risk but being away from home still carries with it some logistical limitations, making these people as vulnerable as manual laborers.
-No matter how one looks at it, working abroad, in time of globalization, is getting much riskier that efforts should be done to at least curb the incidence of travel-related mishaps.
+This can only mean that workers, in the course of their daily routine, might be exposed to various risks that endanger their lives.
+Their white collar counterparts may not be exposed to the same level of risk but being away from home still carries with it some logistical limitations, making these people as vulnerable as manual labourers.
+No matter how one looks at it, working abroad, in time of globalization, is getting much riskier that precautions should be taken to at least curb the incidence of travel-related mishaps.

 Globelink International Travel Insurance Consultants Ltd. designed two types of policies for people (UK and EU residents) working abroad who are under 51 years old on a tight budget but looking for a comprehensive policy: